 The Galactic Center region, which hosts a supermassive black hole and a large amount of dark matter as well as cosmic rays, is the most extreme region in the Milky Way and has attracted wide interest in the high-energy astrophysics community.
 Among the diffuse \gr sources detected in the Galactic center region, the large-scale bubbles and the Galactic center excess in the GeV band detected firstly by \lat have attracted wide attention.
 In particular, a dark matter origin of the Galactic center excess emerging in the GeV band has been widely speculated in the literature and the multi-messenger ``counterpart" may have been identified in the AMS-02 antiproton data.

 Besides \lat, DAMPE is the other GeV \gr detector currently in performance in space that has collected a large amount of data.
 With the photon events above 2 GeV observed from January 2016 to June 2024, the \fbs and the Galactic Center excess are detected with significances of $\sim 26\sigma$ and $\sim 7 \sigma$, respectively.
+Both sources are robust against systematic uncertainties.
 Their morphology and spectra are well consistent with those measured with \lat.
 In particular, the GeV excess component can be interpreted by the dark matter annihilation with a mass of $\sim 50$ GeV and a velocity-averaged cross section of $\sim 10^{-26}~{\rm cm^{3}~s^{-1}}$ for the $\chi \chi \rightarrow b\bar{b}$ channel, also in agreement with the previous findings made with the \lat data.